CodeChain-io/codechain/spec/JSON-RPC.md

 ```

 ## net_getPeerCount
-(not implemented) Return the count of peers which the client is connected to.
+Return the count of peers which the client is connected to.

 Params: No parameters